urakesh661/request-generator/README.md

 # request-generator

 This script is used for generating multiple paths from a single url.It ignores the values after question mark in the request.
+This can be usefull if you want to try new multiple paths.

 Usage: